isomerpages/sndgo-corp/_community/0-webinars-for-everyone.md

 Check out our programme schedules below!

 ## **For Children, Youths & Young Parents**
-Parents can sign their children up for the **TECH@PLAY** or **FUN WITH TECH** interactive hands-on workshop series.
+Parents can sign their children up for the TECH@PLAY or FUN WITH TECH interactive, hands-on workshop series.
 Children will have the opportunity to learn skills such as coding, 3D printing and artificial intelligence.

-Curated specially for youths, we have **TECH UPSIZED.** The workshops take a deep dive into the latest tech matters and share your ideas with other tech-enthusiast youth!
+Curated specially for youths, we have TECH UPSIZED.
+These workshops provide participants with an opportunity to take a dive into the latest tech matters.
+They can also share their ideas with other tech-enthusiast youths!

 <a href="https://www.smartnation.gov.sg/community/webinars-for-everyone/young-parents-children" target="_blank"><img src="/images/_community/View-Program-button.png" class="center"></a>